desmos-labs/desmos/docs/architecture/adr-019-subspace-post-moving.md

 ## Decision

+In order to move the post properly, we will implement an operation that involves the following functions:

+1. delete all reactions, reports and references that are incompatible with the new subspace of the post
+2. reset the moved post `PostReferences` to be __empty__
+3. reset the moved post `Conversation` ID to be __0__
+4. set the proper `PostID` within target subspace

+### `Msg` Service

 We will implement a new handler that allows users to move their own posts through a message.
-Here are the upcoming changes:

-### `Msg` Service

 ```proto
 service Msg {